 ABOUT INTELLECTUAL PROPERTY

-THE INTELLECTUAL PROPERTY GROUP OF ARCHER comprises IP Lawyers from the firm’s Corporate and Litigation Departments.
+THE INTELLECTUAL PROPERTY GROUP OF ARCHER comprises IP Lawyers from the firm’s Business Counseling and Litigation Departments.
 Members of the Group have experience in a wide range of intellectual property law issues and keep pace with the ongoing development of IP law in the modern era of electronic commerce and the Internet.

 THEIR AREAS OF PRACTICE INCLUDE: